lnys/codeigniter-yaml-forge/README.md

 CodeIgniter YAML Forge
 ======================
 This library aims to generate database schemas from a basic YAML defined schema.
 I find YAML notation a lot easier to read/and write than verbose SQL scripts or $this->dbforge->add_field( ... ) and I'm hoping this abtraction will save me some time and some keystrokes.
-It utilizes the Symfony YAML libraries and the dbforge library found in CodeIgniter for the schema generation.
+This package includes the Symfony YAML libraries and utilizes dbforge library found in CodeIgniter to perform the database manipulation.

 This is just a first draft of the idea which I cooked up today...
-I've designed it with my own conventions and the fact that I use WanWizard's DataMapper ORM should be kept in mind.
+I've designed it with my conventions in mind (I use WanWizard's DataMapper ORM).
+More features and more customizable options will be included as and when the need arises.

-Currently the schema supports:
+Currently the library can do the following:
-* Creates tables
+ * Create tables
-* Creates fields
+ * Create fields
-* Automagically adds relationship fields and tables (based on the DataMapper ORM convention)
+ * Automagically add relationship fields and tables (based on the DataMapper ORM conventions)

 Documentation
 -------------